danielflower/app-runner/CONTRIBUTING.md

 Pull requests are gratefully welcomed.
 It would be appreciated if the following guidelines are followed:

-* Make sure tests cover your change, preferrably with unit tests.
-There are quite a few slower tests that run the plugin against sample projects in the `test-projects` folder.
-You amend existing tests or add a new one if necessary.
+* Make sure tests cover your change, preferably with fast unit tests rather the slow integration tests.
-* Follow semantic versioning and increment the minor or major version number in `pom.xml` and `scaffolding.TestProject.PLUGIN_VERSION_FOR_TESTS`
-* Update the the changelog: `src/site/markdown/changelog.md`
 * Use [.editorconfig](http://editorconfig.org/) to keep formatting consistent

 Deploying to Nexus